JulianBauerCode/carSharing/README.md

 #### Change dictionary / language

-Python formats the calculated data into tables and passes these table to the latex-templates.
+Python formats the calculated data into tables and passes these tables to the latex-templates.
 You can specify the labels of these tables by manipulating the content of the file dictionary.xlsx.

 ![alt text](https://raw.githubusercontent.com/JulianBauerCode/pictures/master/carSharing/dictionary.png)